kividev1/makers-den-recruitment/README.md

 The solution is available under this link: https://vercel.com/tobis-projects-1d0960ef/makers-den-recruitment

+!important!
+The generated for the live demo key will be valid for 30 days from 16th of June 2024.

 ### About the solution
 There are 3 components:
 - `components/Input` - reusable, controlled component